axelarnetwork/axelar-contract-deployments/releases/ampd-handlers/2025-12-01-ampd-handlers-v0.1.0.md

 ## Deployment

 Ensure that `ampd` is updated to the latest version that supports the gRPC interface.
 After updating the configuration as described above, restart `ampd` to reload the config.
-Once `ampd` is up and running with the gRPC server enabled, deploy the new handler binary for each chain you support.
+Once `ampd` is up and running with the gRPC server enabled, utilize the new handler binary to start a service for each chain you support.

 ### Checklist